yashingle1207/matlab-digit-classifier-CNN-pruning/README.md

 Maintained by: Yash Daniel Ingle

-This repository is a cleaned-up portfolio version of a group coursework project I contributed to during my Master's program.

 The project focuses on optimizing a small CNN for digit classification using MATLAB, then evaluating the model with an embedded ML mindset for MCU deployment on the EFM32GG11 platform.
 The repository preserves the existing source, documented metrics, and profiling screenshots from the coursework project without adding new hardware claims or re-created results.

 ## Overview